alexYamaoka/jp-news-user-sentiment-pipeline/README.md

 # Yahoo Japan User Sentiment Analysis Pipeline

-A pipeline that scrapes Yahoo Japan news articles and user comments, performs sentiment analysis on Japanese comments and English translation/summarization of articles, and visualizes sentiment distributions across news categories through a Streamlit dashboard.
+A pipeline that scrapes Yahoo Japan news articles and user comments, performs Japanese-language sentiment analysis on user comments and JP -> EN translation and summarization of articles, and visualizes sentiment distributions across news categories through a Streamlit dashboard.

-Over 300+ articles and 150,000+ comments processed and analyzed using NLP Models and Tokenizers from Hugging Face and Ollama.
+Over 300+ articles and 150,000+ user comments processed and analyzed using NLP Models and Tokenizers from Hugging Face and Ollama.

 Data source: https://news.yahoo.co.jp/

 ### What the Pipeline Does

 - Automatically scrapes Yahoo Japan news articles and user comments every 4 hours
-- Classifies sentiment on comments in Japanese text (positive/negative/neutral) using BERT
+- Classifies sentiment on Japanese user comments (positive/negative/neutral) using a Japanese-pretrained BERT classifier
 - Translates articles JP to EN and generates summaries
 - Categorizes articles into 10 topics using local LLM (Ollama)
 - Aggregates sentiment statistics and engagement metrics by category